front-end-intermediate/5-express/readme.md

 Go to the home page and create a recipe that uses the new image.

-Once successful, set the return value in the controllers function to `return res.sendStatus(200);`.
+Once successful, set the return value in the corresponding controller's function to `return res.sendStatus(200);`.

 ## Update the Recipe Model